Erasmus Guide in Rome

 One of the first thing you need to do is also buy an Italian sim card for your phone so that you are going to save money for your calls sent and received in Italy.
-We suggest you to buy it from the phone company called "Wind" because it's actually the most convenient and usually what most of the Erasmus students buy so all the calls would be cheaper.
-The most convenient phone plan is "Super Senza Scatto" all calls 17 cents per minute counted in seconds without connection charges (other companies usually count per minute pay in advance plus connection charge).
+You can get phone sim cards from the retailing shops of the various companies.

 There are a lot of ways to move in Rome (buses, metro, trams) but be aware that you should never be too confident on the public transport! :)

 The transport society of Rome is ATAC (www.atac.roma.it).
 Their website can be very useful since you can find all they ways to get from your place to any other place in Rome using public transport using their route planner.
 Also you can always get the latest on there about any news about transports (for example when they get more potent for a particular event or when a line change its route or when they all are stopped for strikes or protests).
 It is www.atac.roma.it, get used with it as soon as possible.